Hanshin Cup

 The Hanshin Cup (阪神カップ, Hanshin Kappu) is a Grade 2 race in Japan.
 It is held at Hanshin Racecourse in Takarazuka, Hyogo.

 The race was first run in 2006 and is run over 1,400 metres (about 7 furlongs) on the inner turf course.
 It was upgraded to international status in 2009.

-Due to the race calendar's arrangement, it was the final graded race organized by JRA in the 2012 and 2013 seasons, being held even after the Arima Kinen (which is usually the final graded race in the year).
+Due to the race calendar's arrangement, it was the final graded race organized by JRA in the 2012 and 2013 seasons, being held even after the Arima Kinen (which is usually the final graded race in the Japanese horseracing calendar).

 List of winners

+The 2024 running took place at Kyoto while Hanshin was closed for redevelopment.